Donchess1/Telex_spellbot/README.md

 ## Installation on Telex
 log into the telex app
-Create a channel and copy the webhook.
-In the task.py, replace the webhook Under the
+Create a channel and copy the channel_Id.
+Create a .env file in the project file, create and paste the "Channel_ID = copied variable".
+In the telex app, add new app and enter the json url ="https://telex-spellbot.onrender.com/api/markdown/" Switch the app on to activate the integration

+## Playing the game
+start the game with "!start"
+make guesses by entering an alphabet and pressing enter exit the game at anytime before exhausted attempt chances with "!exit"